-- For the 90-day crash diet, Cronise forbid exercise.
+- For the 90-day crash diet, Cronise prohibited any form of exercise.
 "You can't outrun your mouth."
 He focused on Penn eating only vegetables, no processed foods, no salt or sugar, and later on, only minimal seasoning.
-(Penn favored Tobasco.)
+(Penn favored Tabasco.)

-- After the body has lost the fat, then start exercising to restore the muscle; don't confuse the body by promoting two different processes at the same time.
+- After the body has lost the fat, then Cronise permitted him to start exercising to restore the muscle; don't confuse the body by promoting two different processes at the same time, according to Cronise.
 Penn said that when he started lifting weights again, he was very weak.
 But the leaner muscle he gained felt "stronger" than the marbled fat-and-muscle he had before.